bcgov/aries-vcr/docs/create-new-credential-registry.md

 ### Customizing the User Interface

-The default theme and code is under the "default" theme.

-If you add a custom theme it will look there first.

-It follows standard Angular practices ...
+The client application is  a basic Angular application that follows standard Angular practices.
+You can make changes as you see fit.

 ### Customizing the Back-end Python Code